rweather/TinyJAMBU/README.md

 See the `README.md` file in the `tools/sivref` directory for a formal description of the SIV mode together with reference code.

+### Pseudorandom Number Generator

+This library provides an API for expanding entropy from a system random number source into an arbitrary amount of random data.
+If the source has non-uniform entropy distribution, then the PRNG will hash the input to make the output more uniform.

+The PRNG uses a variation on the TinyJAMBU-256 AEAD mode.
+The application must supply a function to fetch data from the system random number source and then the PRNG API takes care of the rest.

+The Arudino PRNG example demonstrates how to use the API to generate random data at runtime.

 History
 -------